File menu > Open

 See more: Open MEC files

-If you explore to your model files, you will see many file-types.
-Why so many files?
+If you use Windows Explorer to find your model files, you also see many other files.

-WARNING : You overwrite the original model each Auto-Save
+WARNING : You overwrite the original model with each Auto-Save.